 Admissions to Years 8-11

 Parents wishing to apply for a place in Years 8-11 are invited to make an appointment to meet members of the school and be given a tour of the premises.
-Those considering a boarding place usually visit the day school premises before going down into Burford to see the Boarding House.
+Those considering a boarding place are invited to visit the day school premises before going down into Burford to see the Boarding House.
 Full details of the admissions process are provided following a visit.

 Students and parents are invited to attend the Sixth Form Open Evening held each November.
-This is followed by a Taster Day giving students a clearer idea of life in the Sixth Form.
-They are then required to complete the Sixth Form Application Form and are invited for interview before the offer of a place is confirmed.
+Students wishing to apply to join the sixth form are then required to complete the Sixth Form Application Form and are invited for interview before the offer of a place is confirmed.
 More details regarding the Curriculum, Bursaries, Enrichment and Results etc can be found under Sixth Form.

 Key dates for Sixth Form Applications